Public utility model: Patient care

 High quality patient care is the number one focus of a public utility model EMS service.
 Continuous quality improvement is paramount, and every aspect of the EMS delivery process is examined and re-examined exhaustively in a never-ending cycle.

 Performance-based contracts

 Services are provided by contractors who are under "performance-based" agreements.
-These type of arrangements require results be achieved using the creativity and innovative methods of the providers.
+These types of arrangements require results be achieved using the creativity and innovative methods of the providers.
 There are performance benchmarks established for dispatchers, unit response times.

 Financial control

 Financial controls must be in place where the public utility model oversight authority controls all EMS system funding.
 A public utility model is designed to be funded through the collection of user fees and not reliance on tax money.
 While some systems struggle with reimbursement issues, the fact remains that a substantial portion of PUM operating revenues are derived from user fees not tax subsidy.